Seafood Recipes

 1. Prepare the Brine

-Dissolve the kosher salt and sugar in the water.
-Then, add the lime juice.
-You can also use lemon juice, orange juice, or pineapple juice.
+Dissolve the kosher salt and brown sugar in the water.
+Then, add the lemon juice.
+You can also use lime juice, orange juice, or pineapple juice.
 Any liquid that has acidity to balance out the rest of the brine can work.

 2. Soak the Tuna in Brine

 Pour the brine into a plastic bag or a covered pot or dish.
 Next, add the tuna steaks.
-Lastly, place the whole contraption in the fridge and let it soak for 1–3 hours.
+Lastly, place the whole contraption in the fridge and let it soak for about 3 hours.

 Tuna steak absorbs flavors faster than most cuts of meat, so you don’t need to soak it overnight like you would for larger cuts of meat.

 While your tuna is brining, you can get your smoker ready.
-Make sure that you’re using mild wood chips such as fruit wood or pecan.
+Ensure you’re using mild wood chips such as fruit wood or pecan.

 Intense wood such as mesquite creates a very aromatic smoke that will completely overwhelm the mild flavor of tuna.